morzproject/blog/blog_project/content/post/quotes_variable.md

 title = "Shell Script – The Importance of Adding Quotes to Variable"

 +++

-# Shell Script – The Importance of Adding Quotes to Variable

 Example 1 :
 {{< highlight shell >}}
 #!/bin/sh